 Unless otherwise specified, all financial information included in these financial statements has been stated in US dollar and has been rounded to the nearest million.
-As from 2009, following the combination with Anheuser-Bush, the company changed the presentation currency of the consolidated financial statements from the euro to the US dollar to provide greater alignment of the presentation currency with AB inBev's most significant operating currency and underlying financial performance.
-The functional currency of the parent company is the euro.
+As from 2009, following the combination with Anheuser-Bush, the company changed the presentation currency of the consolidated financial statements from the euro to the US dollar to provide greater alignment of the presentation currency with AB InBev's most significant operating currency and underlying financial performance.
+The functional currency of the parent company of the parent company is the european of the parent company.